 Police Evidence Search

-North Shore Rescue members are often called upon by the local police to assist in searching for evidence in criminal cases.
+North Shore Rescue members are sometimes called upon by the local police to assist in searching for evidence in criminal cases.
 All NSR members are trained in grid searches and securing a scene.
 The team will work under the direction of a police investigator to search likely areas.
 We have assisted in these searches both on the North Shore and other jurisdictions like UBC and Bowen Island.

 Team volunteers will address your organization or club on mountain and hiking safety.
 Presentations include programs for young children, and informative hiking safety lectures tailored to youth and adults.
 The team has produced a “Hiking Safely” video that is designed to help develop the attitude and safety skills necessary to enjoy hikes with comfort and confidence.
-This video is available for purchase or loan from North Shore Rescue, and is also available in many libraries.

 Grouse Grind Patrol